- Habitat Home

 - Publications & Resources

-Although they exhibit some of the characteristics of plants and are often mistaken for rocks, corals are animals.
-They are relatives of jellyfish and anemones.
+Corals are animals, although they exhibit some of the characteristics of plants and are often mistaken for rocks.
+These animals are relatives of jellyfish and anemones.

-Coral reef ecosystems provide an estimated $375 billion a year in economic and environmental services such as food, protection for coasts, and tourism.
+U.S. coral reef ecosystems provide an estimated $375 billion a year in economic and environmental services, such as food, protection for coasts, and tourism.
 Reef-supported tourism alone generates an estimated $30 billion a year.